microsoft/MixedReality-SpectatorView/doc/SpectatorView.Setup.md

 1. Setup an [Azure Spatial Anchors account](https://docs.microsoft.com/en-us/azure/spatial-anchors/quickstarts/get-started-unity-hololens) and obtain the Account Domain, Account ID and the Primary Key.
 2. Obtain [AzureSpatialAnchors v1.1.1](https://github.com/Azure/azure-spatial-anchors-samples/releases/tag/v1.1.1).
 This can be achieved through running the [ResetSamples](../tools/Scripts/ResetSamples.bat) script or by manually copying assets content into the [Azure-Spatial-Anchors-Samples folder](../external/Azure-Spatial-Anchors-Samples).
-3. In the Android, iOS and WSA unity player settings, add the **SPATIALALIGNMENT_ASA** preprocessor directive.
+3. In the Android, iOS and WSA Unity player settings, add the **SPATIALALIGNMENT_ASA** preprocessor directive.
 (This is located via Build Settings -> Player Settings -> Other Settings -> 'Scripting Defined Symbols')
 4. When in Unity preparing to build your application, set the Account Domain, Account Id and Account Key for the Spatial Anchors Localizer using values you obtained creating an azure spatial anchors account above.
 These values are set in the SpatialAnchorsCoordinateLocalizationInitializer MonoBehaviour defined, which will exist for the Android and iOS experiences.

 #### Azure Spatial Anchors on iOS